LibreHealthIO/lh-ehr/INSTALL.md

  ![Third Step](./Documentation/1_Installing/images/windows_installation/Step_3.png)

  For the fourth step, enter a "Password" and "Initial User Password" you are free to change, the "Initial User" to your own username, but for convenience you can also leave it as admin.
-Also, you will have to change the Server and MySQL port to the ones that MAMP is currently using.
-(You can find this in the preferences of the MAMP Control Panel).
+Also, you will have to change the MySQL Port to the one that MAMP is currently using, it should be 3306.
+(You can find this in the MAMP Control Panel in Preferences).

  Then press continue.
 **Note:** If you do change your password, or even if you don't, write down your username and password.
 You will need it for future uses.